isa-sp/TAR-abstracts/README.md

 - set-up.ipynb

 ### Data
-The reviews (Table 1) are listed and the corresponding pmid's of the studies including the full-text labels are available in the data folder.
+The reviews (Table 1) are listed and the corresponding PubMed identifiers (pmids) of the studies including the full-text labels are available in the data folder.

 ##### Table 1 | The datasets of previously conducted systematic reviews that were used in the simulation study